 Contact us for details of our festival and small group tours, which can include Pushkar or Chandrabhaga (or both), adventures in rural Rajasthan, horseback and cycling tours, family Diwali celebrations, Dev Deepavali in Varanasi, the elephant fair at Sonepur, Makar Sankranti, Holi and interesting and offbeat destinations throughout India, as well as exclusive stays at our beautiful private haveli in Shekhawati.

 PUSHKAR CAMEL FAIR DATES 2017

-For enquiries about individual or group tours including Pushkar please contact us >
+For enquiries about individual or group tours including Pushkar or any of the Camp Bliss locations please contact us >